A Unified FPT Framework for Crossing Number Problems: Applications: FPT algorithms for many crossing number variants

 \subparagraph{$k$-gap drawings.} Another known concept is that of \emph{$k$-gap crossing number} \cite{DBLP:journals/tcs/BaeBCEE0HKMRT18,DBLP:journals/jgaa/BeusekomPS22}, minimizing the number of crossings over \emph{$k$-gap drawings} in the plane (\Cref{fig:gapcr}), namely, normal drawings $D$ of a graph~$G$ admitting a mapping from each crossing in $D$ to one of the two involved edges such that at most $k$ crossings are mapped to each edge of~$G$.
 This problem is \NP-hard for $k=1$~\cite{DBLP:journals/tcs/BaeBCEE0HKMRT18}.
 Again, the $k$-gap crossing number is naturally generalized to any surface~$\surf$.

+\subparagraph{Restriction to simple drawings.} Many authors restrict the problems to simple graphs and require the admissible drawings to be simple; this restriction defines the \emph{simple-drawing $k$-surface} (\emph{$k$-quasi-surface}, \emph{min-$k$-surface}, \emph{$k$-gap}) crossing numbers.
+These {simple-drawing} variants can be very different from the non-simple ones, see, e.g., \cite[Chapter~7]{schaefer2017crossing} and \cite{DBLP:conf/gd/HlinenyK24}, but we will show that they also smoothly fit into our framework.

-\subparagraph{Applying our framework.} Given $r\geq0$, deciding whether a graph $G$ has $k$-planar ($k$-quasi-planar, or min-$k$-planar) crossing number at most $r$ can be done in quadratic \FPT-time~\cite{patterncrossing24} using Courcelle's theorem.
-The parameterized complexity of these three problems in other surfaces, and of the $k$-gap crossing problem altogether, has not been studied prior to us.
-Even in the known planar cases, we largely improve the dependence in~$r$ in the runtime:
+\subparagraph{Applying our framework.} Given $t\geq0$, deciding whether a graph $G$ has $k$-planar ($k$-quasi-planar, or min-$k$-planar) crossing number at most $t$ can be done in quadratic \FPT-time~\cite{patterncrossing24} using Courcelle's theorem, and thus with a huge dependency in the parameter~$t$.
+(Note that if $k>t$, then setting $k:=t$ does not change the problem, so we may without loss of generality assume that $k\le t$.)
+The parameterized complexity of these three problems in other surfaces, and of the $k$-gap crossing problem altogether, had not been studied prior to us.
+Even in the known planar cases, we give two algorithms with a better runtime than previously known:

-\begin{proposition} Let $k\geq1$ and $r\geq0$ be integers, $\surf$ a surface with topological size~$s$, and let $\Pi\in\{$`$k$-surface', `$k$-quasi-surface', `min-$k$-surface', `$k$-gap'$\}$.
-Deciding whether an input graph $G$ of size $n$ has $\Pi$-crossing number at most~$r$ in $\surf$ can be solved in time $2^{\poly(s+r)}\cdot n^2$.
-The same conclusion holds for the simple-drawing $\Pi$-crossing number of a simple input graph~$G$. \end{proposition} \begin{proof} The proof relies on \Cref{thm:main} with a single color ($c=1$) and no splits or removals ($p=q_1=0$).
-For each~$\Pi$, we must give an appropriate crossing-counting pair $(\kappa,\lambda)$ such that $\kappa$ is efficiently computable.
-Let $\kappa=\kappa_\Pi$ map a drawing~$D$ to $\infty$ if it is not a normal drawing or if it violates the property~$\Pi$, and to the number of crossings of~$D$ otherwise.
-In particular, if $k$ is greater than the number of crossings in $D$, then $D$ always satisfies~$\Pi$.
+\begin{proposition} Let $k\ge1$ and $t\ge0$ be integers, let $\Pi\in\{$`$k$-surface', `$k$-quasi-surface', `min-$k$-surface', `$k$-gap'$\}$, let $\surf$ be a surface with topological size~$s$, and let $G$ be a graph of size~$n$.
+Deciding whether $G$ has $\Pi$-crossing number at most~$t$ in $\surf$ can be done in time $2^{\poly(s+t)}\cdot n^2$, or in time $f(s+t)\cdot n$ for some function~$f$.
+The same conclusion holds for the simple-drawing $\Pi$-crossing number of a simple input graph~$G$. \end{proposition} \begin{proof} The proof relies on the algorithm of \Cref{thm:main} for the \DCP{} with a single color ($c=1$).
+We let $\DD$ be the class of normal drawings on~$\surf$ satisfying~$\Pi$ and with at most $t$ crossings; it is straightforward to check that $\DD$ is stable.

-Given a drawing $D$, one may in time polynomial in the size of a representation of $D$ verify that $D$ is a normal drawing satisfying $\Pi$, and so compute $\kappa_\Pi(D)$.
+Given a representation of a drawing $D$, one may decide whether $D\in\DD$ in time polynomial in the size of the representation (and independently of the parameter $k$).
 This is an easy routine in all cases of $\Pi$ except when $\Pi=$\,`$k$-gap'; in the latter case we additionally employ a standard maximum flow algorithm to decide the existence of a mapping from the crossings to their incident edges respecting ``capacities'' of edges to accept at most $k$ crossings each.